 - You must have 15+ broadband-connected PCs or laptops

-- You must have two members of staff/volunteers who would be willing to invigilate computer-based assessments (full training will be provided)
+- You must have two members of staff/volunteers who would be willing to invigilate computer-based assessments (full training will be provided free of charge)

 - You must be able to make the above resources available for half a day or one full day per month